Pacifique2/kubernetes-AKS-Terraform-Ms-Azure/README.md

 To do that, weneed to connect to the cluster.
 An administrator Kubernetes configuration file can be obtained by using the Azure CLI:\
 **az aks get credentials -n CLUSTER-NAME -g RESOURCE-GROUP-NAME --admin**

-The repository contains a simple ClusterRoleBinding object definition file that will make sure that the Azure Active Directory user johndoe@jcorioland.onmicrosoft.com get the role that will be assigned to him.
+The repository contains a simple ClusterRoleBinding object definition file that will make sure that the Azure Active Directory user patrick@ntakipacy.onmicrosoft.com get the role that will be assigned to him.
 Let’s create the Role which will define access to certain resources while assigning the role to a user.
-We created a bash script that does applies a role to a user by using a RoleBinding.
+We created a bash script that applies a role to a user by using a RoleBinding.

 We can update this first cluster role binding and apply it using a bash script as show in the link below:\